Aflocathought/Aflocathought/README.md

   - Linux(planning)
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me
-  - you can send email to me(please explain the purpose) : Aflocathought@outlook.com
+  - you can send email to me(please attach the purpose) : Aflocathought@outlook.com
 - 😄 Pronouns: any you want
 - ⚡ Fun fact: There's no fun fact.